GreekQuant/Macroeconomic_Indicators/README.md

 1. openbb
 2. streamlit

-Currently openbb is used to source the macroeconomic data and streamlit for the front-end as well as the cloud hosting.
+Currently openbb is used to source the macroeconomic data **for Greece** and streamlit for the front-end as well as the cloud hosting.
 To access the web app please follow the `link` below:

 https://macroeconomic-indicators-greece.streamlit.app/